juice-shop/pwning-juice-shop/appendix/README.md

 Often there are multiple ways to solve a challenge.
 In most cases just one possible solution is presented here.
-This is typically the easiest or most obvious one from the authors perspective.
+This is typically the easiest or most obvious one from the author's perspective.

 ### Find the carefully hidden 'Score Board' page